Pseudo T-closed fields: Introduction

 One of the main examples (and motivation) for the development of unstable theories, especially simple theories, was that of pseudo algebraically closed fields (PAC fields), and especially those that have a small Galois group --- \emph{i.e.} those with finitely many extensions of any given degree \(d\), usually called \emph{bounded} fields.
 This class of fields was introduced by Ax in \cite{Ax} to describe the theory of finite fields.
 A $\PAC$ field is a field $K$ such that any geometrically integral variety over $K$ admits a $K$-rational point; in other words, they are existentially closed (in the language of rings) in any regular extension.

-This notion has proven to be very fruitful, whether from a model theoretic point of view where it continues to be the source of many examples of moderate structures, see for example \cite{Cha-OmPAC}, or from the arithmetic point of view.
+This notion has proven to be very fruitful, whether from the arithmetic point of view (see for example \cite{FriJar-FA}) and the model theoretic point of view where it continues to be the source of many examples of moderate structures, see for example \cite{Cha-OmPAC}.
 It was eventually reinterpreted as a special case of a wide range of local-global principles for the existence of rational points with the emergence of the pseudo real closed fields ($\PRC$) of Prestel \cite{Pre-PRC} (the existence of smooth points in any real closure implies the existence of rational points) and pseudo $p$-adically closed fields ($\PpC$) \cite{Gro, HarJar-PpC} (the analogous notion for $p$-adic valuations) and, eventually, the pseudo classically closed fields of Pop \cite{Pop-PCC} or the regularly \(T\)-closed fields of Schmid \cite{Sch-RegT}.

 Despite the great activity in model theory surrounding $\PAC$ fields, for quite some time, the model theoretic study of these fields was mostly confined to questions of completeness and decidability.
 In \cite{Mon-NTP2}, the first author initiated the classification (in the sense of Shelah) of bounded \(\PRC\) and \(\PpC\) fields by showing, among other things, that bounded \(\PRC\) and \(\PpC\) fields are \(\NTP_2\) of finite burden.
 This was followed by further work on imaginaries \cite{Mon-EIPRC} and \cite{MonRid-PpC} and definable groups \cite{MonOnsSim}.